 This diet plan consists of controlled portions of nutritionally complete foods that are low fat, low calorie and low carb.
-Many of the foods in the Medifast diet are packet of dry ingredients that you mix with water, although there are other options.
+Many of the foods and meal options in the Medifast diet are a packet of dry ingredients that you mix with water, although there are other options.

 These two meals are each a small portion of lean protein (5-7oz), healthy fat (0-2 servings) and 3 servings of Medifast-approved green vegetables.

 For example, the expense of eating a Medifast diet is on the expensive side and may not be affordable for some.
-Others may be put off by the reliance on heavily processed foods or feel that the diet isn’t getting them the results they want.
+Others may be put off by the reliance on heavily processed foods and not real food or feel that the diet isn’t getting them the weight loss results they want.

 Whatever your reason is to avoid Medifast, there are some alternatives to consider.
 Here are 3 successful diet options you can try out.

-First Option: Nutrisystem
+First Alternative to Medifast Option: More Choice with Nutrisystem